Liu Ziye: Reign

 Upon assuming the throne, apparently because of his resentment toward his father Emperor Xiaowu, the new emperor immediately ordered that all of Emperor Xiaowu's changes to the laws established during his grandfather Emperor Wen's reign be rescinded.
 Another sign of his resentment toward Emperor Xiaowu could be seen in that after he commissioned new imperial portraits for the ancestral temples, he went to look at them.
 Upon seeing the founder (his great-grandfather) Emperor Wu's portrait, he commented, "He was a great hero who captured several emperors."
 Upon seeing Emperor Wen's portrait, he commented, "He was also pretty good, but it was unfortunate he lost his head to his son."
 Upon seeing Emperor Xiaowu's portrait, he, displeased, made the comment, "He had such a big nose from overdrinking.
 Where was the nose?" and he ordered that the portrait be redrawn to exaggerate Emperor Xiaowu's nose.

-Late in 464, Empress Dowager Wang grew extremely ill, and she summoned Emperor Qianfei to see her.
+Late in 464, Empress Dowager Wang grew extremely ill, and she summoned Qianfeidi to see her.
 He refused, stating that in sick people's rooms there would be ghosts, and he could not go.
-In anger, she told her servant girls: "Bring a sword and cut me open, to see how it is this animal came out of me!"
+In anger, she told her servant girls, "Bring a sword and cut me open, to see how it is this animal came out of me!"
 She soon died.